-Risks Associated with Discontinuance of LIBOR: Certain of the System's outstanding interest rate swaps and other indebtedness are payable based on LIBOR, which is an interbank offered rate.
-The entities that regulate and supervise the publication of LIBOR have announced their intent to cease publication of one week and two-month U.S. Dollar LIBOR tenors after December 31, 2021 and all other U.S. Dollar LIBOR tenors after June 30, 2023.
+Risks Associated with Discontinuance of LIBOR: Certain of the System's outstanding interest rate swaps, credit facilities and other indebtedness are currently payable based on LIBOR, which is an interbank offered rate.
+Recent statements from U.S. bank regulators have stressed that supervised institutions should stop originating new LIBOR-linked instruments by the end of 2021 and existing contracts referencing LIBOR are expected to transition on or before the anticipated cessation of LIBOR immediately after June 30, 2023.

-If future uncertainty surrounding the calculation of LIBOR results in sudden increases in LIBOR rates, the amounts payable by IHS on its LIBOR-based instruments may be materially affected.
-Further, the phase out of LIBOR and the uncertainty as to the benchmark rate that may succeed LIBOR may increase the costs and availability of financing or otherwise materially adversely affect IHS, in part depending on the market levels of any such replacement rate, and the potential vulnerability to manipulation (if any) of any such replacement rate.
-The replacement of LIBOR with a successor rate could cause the amounts payable by the System on its LIBOR-based obligations to be different or higher than expected.
+If future uncertainty surrounding the replacement reference rate results in increases in LIBOR rates, the amounts payable by the System on its LIBOR-based instruments may be affected.
+Further, the phase out of LIBOR and the uncertainty as to the replacement reference rate may increase the costs and availability of financing.
+The replacement of LIBOR with a successor rate could cause amounts payable by the System on its LIBOR-based obligations to be different or higher than expected.

 Securities Lending: As part of the management of the investment portfolio, the System has entered into an arrangement whereby securities owned by the System are loaned, primarily to brokers and investment banks.
 The loans are arranged through a bank.
 Borrowers are required to post collateral in the form of cash or highly rated securities for securities borrowed equal to no less than 102% of the value of the security loaned on a daily basis.
 The bank is responsible for reviewing the credit-worthiness of the borrowers.
 The System has also entered into an arrangement whereby the bank is responsible for the risk of borrower bankruptcy and default.
-At March 31, 2021 and December 31, 2020, the System loaned approximately \$8,531 and \$18,945, respectively in securities and accepted collateral for these loans in the amount of \$8,889 and \$19,789, respectively which represented cash and government securities.
+At September 30, 2021 and December 31, 2020, the System loaned approximately \$13,133 and \$18,945, respectively in securities and accepted collateral for these loans in the amount of \$13,945 and \$19,789, respectively which represented cash and government securities.
 The collateral received under the securities lending program has been reflected as a current asset and a current obligation payable in the condensed consolidated balance sheets presented.
 The balance of securities on loan and accepted collateral fluctuates daily.